overlast/p5-Jubatus/README.md

     modify it under the terms of the GNU Lesser General Public License version 2.1 as published by the Free Software Foundation.

-However Jubatus.pm and Jubatus::*.pm is the pure Perl modules.
+However Jubatus.pm and Jubatus::\*.pm is the pure Perl modules.
-Therefor the licence of Jubatus.pm and Jubatus::*.pm is the Perl's licence.
+Therefor the licence of Jubatus.pm and Jubatus::\*.pm is the Perl's licence.

 # AUTHOR

-Toshinori Sato (@overlast) E<lt>overlasting@gmail.comE<gt>
+Toshinori Sato (@overlast) <overlasting@gmail.com>